chpc-tech-eval/chpc25-scc-nationals/OpenFOAM/README.md

 Paraview is commonly used on Linux workstations, but this requires X-windows, x-forwarding and OpenGL or Mesa libraries.

 # Submission
-1. One representative visualization image
+1. Representative visualization image
-2. For each of the three cases, the output file of the best result (minimum time) for that case, demonstrating that 250 time steps had been executed, and the time taken for all of these.
+2. The output file of the best result (minimum time) for that case, demonstrating that 250 time steps had been executed, and the time taken.
-3. For each of the three cases, a summary of the configuration used, specifically compiler, MPI, number of MPI ranks, number of nodes and process placement and binding parameters.
+3. A summary of the configuration used, specifically compiler, MPI, number of MPI ranks, number of nodes and process placement and binding parameters.